sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 Figure 9: A) gene-wide model with data, B) module-wide model with data
 </p>

-Note that this analysis could also be achieved using R-based rROMA: [https://github.com/sysbio-curie/rRomaDash](https://github.com/sysbio-curie/rRomaDash)
+Note that this analysis could also be achieved using: [R-based rROMA](https://github.com/sysbio-curie/rRomaDash)

 ### 8. Using data as priors of model construction